PointCloudLibrary/pcl/doc/tutorials/content/gpu_octree.rst

 - Radius search
 - K Nearest Neighbors Search
-- Approximate Nearest Neighbors Search
+- Approximate Nearest Neighbor Search

 In contrast to the their CPU counterparts, all of these functions accept a vector of queries rather than a single query.
 Apart from this, there are some minor differences between the CPU and GPU implementations, and these will be highlighted throughout this tutorial.